 Tasting wine extensively, which is an important part of our jobs as wine importers, often becomes an exercise in discovery.
-And one of the important discoveries we have made is that the appellation of Menetou-Salon, and particularly the wines from the village of Morogues (just east of Menetou itself), are some of the most underrated and undiscovered wines of the entire eastern Loire Valley!
+And one of the important discoveries we have made is that the appellation of Menetou-Salon, and particularly the wines from the village of Morogues (just east of Menetou itself), are some of the most underrated and exciting wines of the entire eastern Loire Valley!

-Menetou-Salon has always lived in the shadows of the region¹s most popular wine, Sancerre.
+Menetou-Salon has always lived in the shadows of Sancerre.
 The AOC was officially recognized in 1958 some 22 years after Sancerre itself.
-Today it comprises 600 HA of vines, likewise planted to Sauvignon Blanc and Pinot Noir, making it only one-fifth the size of Sancerre.
+Today it comprises 600 hectares of vines, likewise planted to Sauvignon Blanc and Pinot Noir, making it only one-fifth the size of Sancerre.
 That, coupled with the fact that until recently only about 20% of Menetou-Salon was exported from the country, has made it a classic under-the-radar appellation.
 There are also only 30 producers in the whole appellation, of which only 5-10 are really focused on quality.
 So, while it is easy to just lump Menetou-Salon in with the other Sancerre Satellite regions like Quincy, Reuilly, and Coteaux de Giennois, there is most definitely another story to be told!

 Paul-Henry Pellé took over for the family in 2007, and immediately converted to organic viticulture (though not officially certified yet).
 Prior to that, the family had taken a ‘natural¹ approach in the vineyards, working and plowing the soils and avoiding the use of herbicides and pesticides.
 Today, there is a crew of 8 full time vineyard workers to work the soils and apply organic preps and compost.
 The most important wine production-wise is the Menetou-Salon Blanc “Morogues” which is made from 7 different hillside vineyards in the village of Morogues.
 In addition, they make three different “single-vineyard” wines from selected, highly distinctive parcels in Morogues – Le Blanchais, Le Carroir, and Vignes de Ratier.
 The grapes for all of these cuvées are hand-harvested, a major rarity in these part of the wine world.